 Whilst Newmarket may not have continued its Royal patronage quite as much as other notable courses in the UK, such as Ascot, it remains the course of favour for jockeys, trainers and experts in horseracing.
 It is well attended and well regarded, with many major meetings and events happening here every year.

 It’s difficult to identify the biggest or most important of Newmarket’s race events – as there are so many – with the course hosting a clutch of Group 1 and other major race meetings throughout the year.

 The biggest races held at the track are considered to be:

-- 2000 Guineas – the 2,000 Guineas Stake is a Group 1 held on the first Saturday in May.
+- 2000 Guineas – the 2,000 Guineas Stake is a Group 1 held on the first Saturday in May and is the start of the Guineas Festival.
 It is the first leg of the English Triple Crown of Thoroughbred Racing (the other races being The Derby and St Leger).
 The 2000 Guineas is a straight one-mile race open to 3-year-old colts.

 - The 1000 Guineas – is ran the very next day to the 2000 Guineas.
 Again a race of Group 1 status, the 1,000 Guineas Stake is identical track and trip to the 2000 but is open to 3-year-old fillies only.

 - The July Cup – is a six-furlong flat-out sprint and another Group 1 event.
 Many winners go on to be identified as that year’s Champion Sprinter.